mjg59/fcop/COC.md

 **Official Resolution**.
 If you want an official intervention, we will appoint an arbiter (consisting of one or more persons).
 The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the reported violation, or accepting it and imposing a consequence on the _violator_.

 **Consequences**. _Violators_ may be warned, asked to apologize or undergo training, counseling, or mediation as a condition of continued participation, or ejected and banned from the _community_, at the sole discretion of the arbiter.
+In no case will the consequence for FCOP violations (excluding criminal offenses) exceed banishment.

 **Social Rehabilitation**.
 No one can be banished for life, only for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.